The Whale (2022) Movie

 Suddenly this step becomes that of a man returning to the great waters.
 Certainly this is where the animal regularly suffered its wounds, but what value can these small wounds have next to this long artistic agony?
 It is better to be sincere than conformist.

-See Also The Spy (2019) MOVIE
+See Also Get Fast (2024) MOVIE

 The animal then takes off in an ocean of light and music, like a real snub to its detractors; as a way of saying “after all, fuck you”.